victorbonnet/Flutter-Facebook-Sign-In-Plugin/README.md

     </intent-filter>
 </activity>
 ```
-#### Here is a template of what the aplication tag should look like:
+#### Here is a template of what the application tag should look like:
 ```
 <application android:name="io.flutter.app.FlutterApplication" android:label="facebook_sign_in_example" android:icon="@mipmap/ic_launcher">
     <meta-data android:name="com.facebook.sdk.ApplicationId"